TrNgTinh/MLOps-Marathon-2023/README.md

         ```

     -   Static data

+        This script runs the select_features function to select the best features of the data.
+The output of the function is saved to the file data/train_data/phase-id/prob-id/selected_features.pickle.
+Additionally, the script also trains some models for encoding categorical data and saves the base score of a LightGBM model to the file score.txt.

         ```bash
         python src/static_data.py --phase-id phase-3 --prob-id prob-1
         ```

     -   Process data

         ```bash
         python src/raw_data_processor.py --phase-id phase-3 --prob-id prob-1
         ```